YOUR remedies for menstrual period pain and problems. See more remedies here.

 flatulence, menstruation, fertility, etc.:

-About the ingredients of the Pinkham Vegetable Compound: two e-mails
+About the ingredients of the Pinkham Vegetable Compound: three e-mails

 First e-mail: